Ali-Haghayegh-Jahromi/PSO-Unity-4DOF-Arm/README.md

-# RL-PSO-Unity-4DOF-Arm
+# PSO-Unity-4DOF-Arm

-**RL-PSO-Unity-4DOF-Arm** is a simulation project that integrates Reinforcement Learning (RL) and Particle Swarm Optimization (PSO) for trajectory generation of a 4 Degrees of Freedom (4DOF) robotic arm in the Unity 2023 environment.
+**PSO-Unity-4DOF-Arm** is a simulation project that uses Particle Swarm Optimization (PSO) for trajectory generation of a 4 Degrees of Freedom (4DOF) robotic arm in the Unity environment.
 This project demonstrates advanced AI-based motion planning and control techniques, including obstacle avoidance, minimum effort and time penalties, and precision penalties for efficient and accurate performance.

 ## Features

-- **RL/PSO Approach**: Reinforcement Learning and Particle Swarm Optimization for effective trajectory generation.
+- **PSO Approach**: Particle Swarm Optimization for effective trajectory generation.
 - **4-DOF Robotic Arm**: Simulated robotic arm with four degrees of freedom, providing complex movement capabilities.
 - **Obstacle Avoidance**: Ensures the arm navigates around obstacles while reaching the target.
 - **Performance Penalties**: Includes minimum effort, time, and precision penalties to optimize trajectories.